kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ##### Runtime classes

-The QoS-class resources mechanism could be "abused" to replace (or re-implement) the current runtime classes.
+The QoS-class resources mechanism could be used to replace (or re-implement) the current runtime classes.

 One benefit of using a QoS-class resource to represent runtime classes would be